-MCCRN's Training programs provide professional development opportunities for child care providers to help them improve the quality of child care and promote school readiness.
+MCCRN's training programs provide professional development opportunities for child care providers to help them improve the quality of child care and promote school readiness.

-- MCCRN is the largest provider of training for the child care community in Maryland, offering training directly to child care providers and also to those who are trainers. - MFN and the MCCRN conducted 1,854 training workshops for 28,951 attendees during FY 2019. - Based on post-training evaluation, 97% of training attendees in FY 2019 were satisfied with the training they received. - Based on post-training evaluation, 97% of training attendees in FY 2019 indicated they would definitely implement information and/or strategies from the workshop they attended. - MCCRN's Technical Assistance encompasses a range of services offered to child care providers, including coaching, mentoring, and communities-of-learning models to improve the quality and accessibility of child care.
+- MCCRN is the largest provider of training for the child care community in Maryland, offering training directly to child care providers and also to those who are trainers. - MFN and the MCCRN conducted 1,505 training workshops for 23,981 attendees during FY 2020. - Based on post-training evaluation, 98% of training attendees were satisfied with the training they received. - Based on post-training evaluation, 97% of training attendees in FY 2019 indicated they would definitely implement information and/or strategies from the workshop they attended.

+MCCRN's Technical Assistance encompasses a range of services offered to child care providers, including coaching, mentoring, and communities-of-learning models to improve the quality and accessibility of child care.
 Technical Assistance cases are a compilation of activities provided over an extended period of time.
 Each case typically focuses on a large issue in which the provider has requested assistance, with support in any related areas also provided.
-In FY 2019, a total of 882 Technical Assistance cases were closed, with 267 cases remaining open into FY2020.
-Individual Contacts are technical assistance activities provided in a single point of interaction, through phone or email, a visit to the resource center for in-person assistance, or a visit to the program.
-During FY2019, a total of 9,929 individual contacts were conducted, for a total of 2,088 hours.
+In FY 2020, a total of 995 Technical Assistance cases were closed, with 146 cases remaining open into FY 2021.
+Individual Contacts are technical assistance activities provided in a single point of interaction, through phone or email, a visit to the resource center for inperson assistance, or a visit to the program.
+During FY 2020, a total of 11,262 individual contacts were conducted, for a total of 2,386 hours.